marklogic/ml-gradle/README.md

 For older versions of ml-gradle, Gradle 6 or higher is recommended.

-Note that ml-gradle has not yet been tested on any release of Gradle 8.
+ml-gradle has been tested and used extensively on multiple versions of Gradle 7 and 8.
+As described below, both ml-gradle and the [MarkLogic Java Client](https://github.com/marklogic/java-client-api) have been tested on Java 8, 11, and 17.

 Start using ml-gradle